The Intelligence Layer

 Neither explains why.

-The rep hesitates — not because AI failed, but because the system offered two conflicting truths.
+The rep hesitates — not because AI failed, but because the system presented two conflicting truths.

 There was no shared intelligence layer.